statsbomb/prometheus-msk-discovery/README.md

 Usage of ./prometheus-msk-discovery:
   -filter string
-    	a regex pattern to filter cluster names from the results -job-prefix string
+    	a regex pattern to filter cluster names from the results -http-sd
+    	expose http_sd interface rather than writing a file -job-prefix string
-    	string with which to prefix each job label (default "msk") -output string
+    	string with which to prefix each job label (default "msk") -listen-address string
+    	Address to listen on for http service discovery (default ":8080") -output string
-    	path of the file to write MSK discovery information to (default "msk_file_sd.yml") -scrape-interval duration
+    	path of the file to write MSK discovery information to (default "msk_file_sd.yml") -region string
+    	the aws region in which to scan for MSK clusters -scrape-interval duration
-    	interval at which to scrape the AWS API for MSK cluster information (default 5m0s)
+    	interval at which to scrape the AWS API for MSK cluster information (default 5m0s) -tag value
+    	A key=value for filtering by tags.
+Flag can be specified multiple times, resulting OR expression.
 ```

 ### Example output: